 - Mile 9-10 – Is that new construction?
 I don’t remember it being there last week.
 Is my left knee hurting, no, should I stretch?
 I have a good rhythm.
 Drink water.

 - Mile 13-15 – I hate this part of the run.
 I’m pretty awesome, not many people are running 15 miles right now.
 God this is hard.
 Why is my right foot acting up?
-Is it the sneakers?
+Is it sneakers?
 Should I wear my old sneakers on marathon day?
 Oh man, my dad and sister are coming to France.
 How far is Champagne Region from Metz?
 That would be a fun day trip.
 I want Champagne.

 - Mile 15- 18 – I still have an hour left of running.
 I hate this.
 I don’t want to do this anymore.
 My chews are making me thirsty, I still have water left.
 Thank god.
 I want to stop.
 I am lucky to run.
 I hate running.
-I’m so happy having moved and changing my job.
+I’m so happy about having moved and changing my job.
 I think I’m sick to my stomach because I’m not sure if I will make enough money.
 Happiness isn’t about money.
 But I like to travel, what are my travel plans coming up?
 Happy thoughts, I’m going to Switzerland to snowboard.
 Don’t get hurt before the marathon.
 What if the weather stinks?
 I’m also going to Amsterdam, Prague, Portugal.
 THIS STUPID RIGHT FOOT.
-Count the number of stop lights coming up.
+Count the number of stoplights coming up.
 I hope they stay green.
-I think if I stop because of a red light, I will just give up.
+I think if I stop because of the red light, I will just give up.
 Oh thank god the first one is red, I appreciate the small break.
 I’m losing it.